-Section 12(d) of the National Technology Transfer and Advancement Act of 1995 (NTTAA) (Pub.
-L. No. 104-113; 12(d) (15 U.S.C.
+Section 12(d) of the National Technology Transfer and Advancement Act of 1995 (NTTAA), Public Law 104- 113, 12(d) (15 U.S.C.
 272 note) directs EPA to use voluntary consensus standards (VCS) in its regulatory activities unless to do so would be inconsistent with applicable law or otherwise impractical.
 VCS are technical standards (e.g., materials specifications, test methods, sampling procedures, and business practices) that are developed or adopted by VCS bodies.
-NTTAA directs EPA to provide Congress, through OMB, explanations when EPA decides not to use available and applicable VCS.
+NTTAA directs EPA to provide Congress, through OMB, with explanations when EPA does not use available and applicable VCS.